fisherm123/strikerrank/README.md

 **Note**

-Each directory has its own README for more specific information about each part of the project.
+The repository contains additional README files in subdirectories to give an explanation of the work done for each of the rubric items.

 **Introduction and Goals:**